tonytw1/whakaoko/README.md

 The following sources are currently supported.

 - RSS / ATOM feeds

 Content, media RSS and geoRSS tags.

 - Twitter

 Receives Twitter posts via the Twitter real time API.
-The real time API allows considerably more content to be retrived within the default rate limits, than polling the REST API.
+The real time API allowed considerably more content to be retrieved than polling the REST API.
 The following subscriptions are currently supported:

 	Twitter tag
 	Content tagged with a twitter hashtag. ie. #twickenham

 - Instagram

 Receives Instagram posts via the Instagram call back API.
 The following subscriptions are currently supported: